-73 Senator James Inhofe, Senate, Congressional Record, daily edition, November 4, 2005, p.
+68 Senator James Inhofe, Senate, Congressional Record, daily edition, November 4, 2005, p.
 S12395.

-74 Senator Lugar further stated that "The Secretary of State should retain full authority over decisions as to which countries should receive assistance, the timing of its provision, and the way in which it should be provided.
+countries should receive assistance, the timing of its provision, and the way in which it should be provided.
 The Department of Defense should continue implementing train and equip programs under the purview of the Secretary of State."
 He concluded: "All foreign assistance programs need to take place within a foreign policy context, with consideration of the traditional concerns-the recipient country's treatment of its own people, potential reactions from neighboring sates in the region, and the overall bilateral relationship with the recipient country, including the assistance in the war against terrorism.
 It is the Secretary of State's job to weigh such foreign policy issues and make